Hendrick Motorsports in the NASCAR Cup Series: Car No. 5 history

 Ricky Rudd took Bodine's place, winning once at Watkins Glen International, and finishing seventh in points.
 For 1991, the team received sponsorship from Tide as part of the car's merger with Darrell Waltrip's old team.
 Winning one race that year, Rudd finished a career high second in points behind champion Dale Earnhardt.
-On the final lap of that year's race at Sears Point Raceway, second-place Rudd spun out leader Davey Allison on the last turn and went on to win.
+On the final lap of that year's race at Sonoma, second-place Rudd spun out leader Davey Allison on the last turn and went on to win.
 NASCAR penalized the team for rough driving and awarded Allison the win.
 Rudd won once each of the next two years.
-Dissatisfied with the distribution of resources within HMS's multiple teams, Rudd left to form a new team, taking Tide with him.
+Dissatisfied with the distribution of resources within HMS's multiple teams, Rudd left to form Rudd Performance Motorsports, taking Tide with him.